nikvuk92/1BG508/1BG508_edited.md

 3. Before running PCA/Admixture you need to prune your data for SNPs in LD (pruning is explained in the admixture manual https://dalexander.github.io/admixture/admixture-manual.pdf);
 4. Plot a PCA
 5. Plot the Admixture results
+6. Try to explain what you see
-6. Read up on some literature - it will help for writing the report!
+7. Read up on some literature
 [Schlebusch 2012](https://pubmed.ncbi.nlm.nih.gov/22997136/)
 [Gurdasani_2015](https://www.nature.com/articles/nature13997)
 [Patin 2017](https://science.sciencemag.org/content/356/6337/543)